DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

 `~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns`
 on macOS).
 Copy the contents of `src/plugin/` into that folder so Rhino sees the expected `dev` subdirectory.
-Launch Rhino, enable the plug-in if necessary, and run the `SendToPrusa` command once to store the PrusaSlicer path.
+Launch Rhino, enable the plug-in if necessary, and run the `Slice` command once to store the PrusaSlicer path.

 ## Usage

 1. Select the geometry you want to slice.
-2. Click the toolbar button or run the `SendToPrusa` command/alias configured during installation.
+2. Click the toolbar button or run the `Slice` command/alias configured during installation.
 3. Rhino writes the selection to a temporary STEP file and starts PrusaSlicer with that file.
 The exported files are left in your temporary folder so you